Kenneth Rand

 Kenneth Rand (1891–1918) was an American poet.
 An English literature graduate of Yale University, he served as chairman of the board of the Yale Literary Magazine, served as literary editor of the Yale Courant, contributed to campus humor magazine The Yale Record, was a member of the Elizabethan Club and was the class poet.
 He was one of the poets to whom The Yale Book of Student Verse, 1910–1919 was dedicated.

-Life and career
+Early life

-Rand was born in Minneapolis, Minnesota on May 8, 1891, the son of Alonzo Turner Rand (1854–1925), president of the Minneapolis Gas Company, and Louise Casey Rand (1861–1891).
+Rand was born in Minneapolis, Minnesota, on May 8, 1891, the son of Alonzo Turner Rand, president of the Minneapolis Gas Company, and Louise Casey Rand.
 Much of his early life was spent in travel, especially in Europe.
 He attended Phillips Academy in Andover, Massachusetts, for three years, where he was a member of the Mandolin Club and wrote for a student publication, The Mirror.
 He was not overly popular there, but was thought to be unusually introspective.

 After graduating from Phillips Academy in 1910 he attended Yale University, where he majored in English literature and was a member of the Elizabethan Club.
-Author George Henry Nettleton (1874–1959) called Rand's class poem, written as a senior, an unconscious prophecy.
+Author George Henry Nettleton called Rand's class poem, written as a senior, an unconscious prophecy.